logo iconThe Living Glossary of Digital Narrative

 Definitions

-Definitions are brief explanations, consisting of a single phrase, that specifies the most commonly accepted use(s) of a term.
+Definitions are brief explanations, each one consisting of a single phrase, that specify the most commonly accepted use(s) of a term.

 Explications

 Explications are the focus of contributions and are in-depth, encyclopaedic descriptions of a term.
 Explications are expected to be around 300-700 words in length.
 If you exceed this word limit, indicate your wordcount when you submit, and the team will decide if revision is needed.
 An explication must include references.
-References and in-text citations must be formatted in MLA style.
+References should be formatted in MLA style <style.mla.org>.

-Explications are expected to be written in a neutral manner and will provide examples of the term in use within scholarly and, where applicable, creative contexts.
-Explications may cover topics like the term’s evolution and history, any previous or ongoing academic discussions surrounding the term, and any varying interpretations.
+Explications are expected to be written in a neutral manner, covering the most popular understandings of the term.
+We would appreciate those who are writing about a term they have coined to include other people s interpretations of it.
+Examples should be provided within scholarly and, where applicable, creative contexts.
+Explications may cover topics like the term s evolution and history, previous or ongoing academic discussions, and any varying interpretations.

 See Also